Rondonópolis

 Rondonópolis (formerly known as Rio Vermelho (Red River)) is the third-largest municipality in Mato Grosso, Brazil.
 It is located around 215 km from Cuiabá, the capital of the state.
 The city is named for military officer and explorer Cândido Rondon.

 Geography

+Climate

+According to the Köppen climate classification, Rondonópolis is classified as tropical savanna climate (Köppen: Aw), on summer is hot, the temperature rises to 35°C, on winter are warm, the temperature rises to 30°C.

 Location

 The municipality contains the 6422 ha Dom Osório Stoffel State Park, created in 2002.
 The Vermelho River runs through the south of the municipal seat and along the north of the state park border.